2017 will certainly leave its mark on the world…

 Coming out GAY to my 5 year old brother | OliverVlogss

 If you somehow missed this video by Oliver Potter, where were you in July?
-With over 5 million views, this adorable coming out video captures little brother Alfie’s candid reaction.
+It’s had over five million views, and captures little brother Alfie’s candid reaction to Oliver coming out.
 Honestly, it’s the cutest thing we’ve ever seen.

 Since we first covered this video, the video spread like wildfire, being shared by international news outlets and all over social media.